fletchjp/MERG-Arduino-Software/EVENTS.md

 ## April 2021

+### 13th April 2021

+I have updated VSCODE.md to reflect the learning about VS Code and the solution of a number of problems.

+I have merged some changes Martin had made to the CBUS codes and set up pull requests for my .vscode configuration changes.

+I am still investigating how to solve the issue of the register names.

 ### 12th April 2021

  I raised the avr32/io.h issue with the Arduino Extension.
 I have added the SPI example DigitalPotControl as an example of the error.
 There is activity on the issue.